 It would wrong to say that the subject of face masks has been properly researched in regard to Covid-19.
 This virus hasn't been around long enough for thorough studies and despite masks being mandated, the rise in cases has not stopped.
 Many people wear them out of fear of being harassed or punished.

-As the epidemic passes, the wearing of face masks could be seen as one of the major factors of success and thus validated.
-There may be data indicating that face masks have some effect, however, awareness and physical distancing are admitted as probably better precautions (see below).
-(Interestingly, in researching this I find that Google actually curates data and if it disagrees with their political algorithm they don't include it.
-AND I thought that the search engine DuckDuckGo would be independent, but it seems that DDG is under Google, so no better there.
-Using other search engines I find that the best advice on masks is that they work in conjunction with physical distancing, hand washing etc. and providing that they're fitted properly and not touched.
-It's easy to understand how a facemask could reduce spray from a mouth but evidence of efficacy is sorely lacking in proof.)
+(Interestingly, in researching this I found that Google and YouTube actually censor information if it questions official doctrine.
+Using other search engines, the best advice on masks is that masks might work in conjunction with physical distancing, hand washing etc. and providing they're fitted properly and not touched.
+It's easy to understand how a facemask could reduce spray from a mouth but evidence of efficacy in this pandemic is sorely lacking - indeed the rise in cases since masks were mandated must raise questions.)

 Their guidance is here.
 For convenience I've snipped out the relevant section to see below.

 If that doesn't demonstrate the level of their naivety then I'll be a monkey's uncle.
 Who TF is going to go through that rigmarole on entering and leaving a shop?
 If people aren't adhering to that guidance then what's the use?
-It's quite believable that masks work in a laboratory but the field test so far shows that mandatory wearing of masks by the public has not stopped a rise in cases.
+It's quite believable that disposable, surgical quality masks worn properly work in a laboratory but the field test so far shows that mandatory wearing of masks by the public has not stopped a rise in cases.
 No surprise really.

 Whatever else can be said about masks the fact is that wearing them in public is dehumanising.
-People relate to other people through their faces - their smiles and expressions.
-Compelling everyone to wear a mask, knowing that most people will wear them wrongly, is against our human rights.
+People relate to other people through their faces — their smiles and expressions.
+Compelling everyone to wear a mask, knowing there is no actual evidence of efficacy and that most people will wear them wrongly, is against our human rights.

-Keeping a sensible distance from people is probably more effective than wearing a mask (see below).
+Keeping a sensible distance from people is probably more effective than wearing a mask (see Studies found on the Internet, below).
 Generally it's acknowledged that close proximity needs to be for minutes rather than seconds, so briefly passing close to someone in a shop is unlikely to be a risk.
 Similarly walking with someone or passing someone outdoors is a negligible risk.
 Elevating a negligible risk to irrational behaviour indicates a phobia.

 In this case wearing a mask is a demonstration of fear.